 I have accumulated a lot of experience through the years within woodworking, outdoors and the sport of archery.
 Each of these areas have their own specific place within me that helps the makeup of who I am today.
 I think part of that accumulation of experience is the ability and need to never stop learning.
 Taking the patience gained from archery alone has helped develop many areas in my life.
 The more I have progressed as an archer though through the years, has been considerably noticeable that all 3 areas listed have started to meld together fluidly.
 Having always wanted a good platform to share those experiences past, present and future.
 This is where I intend to do it.

 Having been born and raised deep within the Ozarks of Southwestern Missouri for my entire life.
 I’ve always found myself wanting to be outside.
-When add in the influence of all geographical landscapes that we have where I live and the culture within those environments was raised in, it shouldn’t be a surprise that I have a great love for the outdoors.
+When you add in the influence of all the geographical landscapes that we have where I live and the culture within those environments I was raised in, it shouldn’t be a surprise that I have a great love for the outdoors.

 Thank you for visiting,